BabylonJS/BabylonNative/README.md

 Babylon Native is currently available as a public preview.
-Many features are currently available, and additional features are being added regularly, but certain features are currently unstable or not yet implemented..
+Many features are currently available, and additional features are being added regularly, but certain features are currently unstable or not yet implemented.

 The following major features are currently supported and expected to work.
 Note that this list is not exhaustive.